Eagle News (Mongolia): History

-From 1994 to 2002 Eagle Television was operated on terrestrial Channel 8 by Mongolian Broadcasting Company (MBC).
-MBC was a joint venture of the American nonprofit, AMONG Foundation, and Mongolia Media Corporation (MMC).
+It was also believed that the channel's creation was due to American interests, as the country has minerals, as well as countering China's influence.
 Incumbent Mongolian President Tsakhiagiin Elbegdorj-then well known Mongolian democracy leader and a Member of Parliament helped to create Mongolia's first independent TV station Eagle Television in 1994.
 In 2002, the American Tom Terry took over the management of MBC and Eagle TV.

 Terry moved to transform the TV station's struggling news and Christian programming in keeping with his vision of political freedom and the advocacy of Christianity.
 This proved to be a magnet of controversy as the station was opened to uncensored live commentary from viewers and launched the nation's first live international news coverage.
 Uncensored public commentary was a radical change in Mongolia's media and political landscape.
 Newspaper articles and criticism from public officials on Mongolia's State run television were countered by Eagle TV openly advocating increased freedom of speech and press through television, and it launched a strategy to increase public input into Eagle TV's on-air operations.

 In the early years, notable programming that aired on the channel included NBA playoffs with Mongolian commentary, The Flintstones (dubbed and renamed as The Flintstone People) and CNN relays.
 This was attached to religious programming, both local and American.
 In 1997, it was expected that the Christian programming would be dropped by 2000.

 At the same time, unbeknown to Eagle TV's viewers, the shareholders were embroiled in long-standing and severe disagreements over issues of contribution and control of the newly dynamic TV station.
 One month after achieving its highest-ever ratings, the shareholders abruptly closed the station as a result of legal threats and corporate infighting.
 The government of Mongolia, controlled by the former communist party, reacted by revoking MBC's broadcast license, preventing the station from re-launching its operations.

 After the station's closure, AMONG Foundation formed Eagle Broadcasting Company, appointing Tom Terry as managing director, and charging him with re-launching Eagle TV as a cable TV channel.
 About half a year later the new Eagle TV began broadcasting on SANSAR Cable as Mongolia's first all-news cable channel.